lblod/migrate-submission-service/README.md

 ```
   migrate-submission:
     image: lblod/migrate-submission-service:0.2.0
+    environment:
+      ACTIVE_FORM_FILE: "share://semantic-forms/20200508151443-forms.ttl"
     links:
       - virtuoso:database
     volumes:
       - ./data/files/submissions:/share/submissions
 ```
 Don't forget to map port 80  to a port of your choice.
+And service will crash if no active form file is provided

 # Caveats
 - It is not thread safe, meaning it might do unexpected things when starting multiple jobs at the same time.